-- Action The project which is being funded in the context of this Agreement. - Grant The grant awarded in the context of this Agreement. - EU grants Grants awarded by EU institutions, bodies, offices or agencies (including EU executive agencies, EU regulatory agencies, EDA, joint undertakings, etc.). - Participants Entities participating in the action as beneficiaries, affiliated entities, associated partners, third parties giving in-kind contributions, subcontractors or recipients of financial support to third parties. - Beneficiaries (BEN) The signatories of this Agreement (either directly or through an accession form). - Affiliated entities (AE) Entities affiliated to a beneficiary within the meaning of Article 187 of EU Financial Regulation 2018/10461 which participate in the action with similar rights and obligations as the beneficiaries (obligation to implement action tasks and right to charge costs and claim contributions). - Associated partners (AP) Entities which participate in the action, but without the right to charge costs or claim contributions. - Purchases Contracts for goods, works or services needed to carry out the action (e.g. equipment, consumables and supplies) but which are not part of the action tasks (see Annex 1).
+- Action The project which is being funded in the context of this Agreement. - Grant The grant awarded in the context of this Agreement. - EU grants Grants awarded by EU institutions, bodies, offices or agencies (including EU executive agencies, EU regulatory agencies, EDA, joint undertakings, etc.). - Participants Entities participating in the action as beneficiaries, affiliated entities, associated partners, third parties giving in-kind contributions, subcontractors or recipients of financial support to third parties. - Beneficiaries (BEN) The signatories of this Agreement (either directly or through an accession form). - Affiliated entities (AE) Entities affiliated to a beneficiary within the meaning of Article 190 of EU Financial Regulation 2024/2509 which participate in the action with similar rights and obligations as the beneficiaries (obligation to implement action tasks and right to charge costs and claim contributions). - Associated partners (AP) Entities which participate in the action, but without the right to charge costs or claim contributions. - Purchases Contracts for goods, works or services needed to carry out the action (e.g. equipment, consumables and supplies) but which are not part of the action tasks (see Annex 1). - Subcontracting Contracts for goods, works or services that are part of the action tasks (see Annex 1).